-[Williams offers an overarching and forthright narrative of the War on Terror, providing a comprehensive baseline for the more focused readings in the case.]
+[While some parts of his work are controversial, Williams offers an overarching and forthright narrative of the War on Terror, providing a comprehensive baseline for the more focused readings in the case.]

 2. In the Eyes of Your Enemy: An Al-Qaeda Compendium.
 Newport, RI: Strategy and Policy Department, U.S. Naval War College, September 2009.
 Two Speeches: Osama Bin Laden "Strategy of Attrition," and Ayman Zawahiri, "Realities of the Conflict," and Two Letters: "Zarqawi to al-Qaeda," and "Zawahiri to Zarqawi."
 (Selected Readings)